beshu-tech/readonlyrest-docs/elasticsearch.md

 #### `response_fields`

 This rule allows filtering Elasticsearch responses using defined list of fields.
-It works in very similar way to fields rule.
-However it **doesn't make use of Field Level Security \(FLS\)** and could be applied to every response returned by Elasticsearch.
+It works in very similar way to `fields` rule.
+However in contrast to `fields` rule, which filters out document fields, this rule filters out response fields.
+It **doesn't make use of Field Level Security \(FLS\)** and could be applied to every response returned by Elasticsearch.

-It could be configured in two modes: *whitelist* passing only defined fields or *blacklist* filtering out defined fields.
+It could be configured in two modes:
+  * *whitelist* passing only defined fields
+  * *blacklist* filtering out defined fields.

 **Blacklist mode**